clayne/SSEModdingGuide/README.md

 ### Installing SSE Engine Fixes

 _SSE Engine Fixes_ requires _SKSE_ and _Address Library for SKSE Plugins_.
-SKSE should be installed by point. _Address Library for SKSE Plugins_ is an addon that prevents mods from breaking when they don't match the current version of SSE.
+SKSE should already be installed by this point. _Address Library for SKSE Plugins_ is an addon that prevents mods from breaking when they don't match the current version of SSE.
 This means that whenever SSE recieves an update, mods will still function regardless if they are outdated.

-_Address Library for SKSE Plugins_ can be installed like any other mod, refer to Download and Installing Mods (LINK) for the procedures.
+[_Address Library for SKSE Plugins_](https://www.nexusmods.com/skyrimspecialedition/mods/32444) can be installed like any other mod, refer to Download and Installing Mods (LINK) for the procedures.

 To install _SSE Engine Fixes_: